fj/dzb-ordertopia-api-docs/README.markdown

 ### Address

 The API is available at `http://api.ordertopia.com:8080`.
-You can check the status of the API by making a request for this page; if successful, it is currently operational.
+You can check the status of the API by making a `GET` request for this page; if successful, it is currently operational.
 You can make requests to and will receive responses from this location.

 ### Authentication